PROJECTS TO FIGHT Climate change and social issues

-We develop and manage projects that leverage stoves to make positive change for current and future generations.
+We develop and manage projects that leverage technology to make positive change for current and future generations.

-3 billion people cook their food on open fires or traditional cookstoves, burning anywhere between 2-10 tonnes of wood (or equivalent) each year.
-That’s a lot of wood being removed from vulnerable forests getting converted into harmful emissions that impact locally and are felt worldwide.
+Households in the Philippines burn between 2-8 tonnes of wood (or equivalent) each year.
+That’s a lot of wood being removed from vulnerable forests being converted into harmful emissions.
+The impact is dramatic for local communities and it is felt worldwide.

 Household demand for firewood exacerbates an already serious strain on local forests.

-Efficient stoves reduce wood fuel consumption by up to 70% providing relief for forests to regrow.
+Reduce wood fuel consumption by up to 70% providing relief for some of the most vulnerable ecosystems on the planet.

 Burning 1 tonne of wood for cooking releases 1.85 tonnes of CO2.
 This is equivalent of driving 4,500 miles in an average vehicle.

-Efficient stoves reduce CO2 emissions by up to 81%.
+CO2 emissions are reduced by up to 81%.

 4 million people die every year from illnesses associated with smoke from cooking.
 This is more people than malaria and AIDS combined.